-- Parameters for take-home privileges are being temporarily expanded.
+- Parameters for take-home privileges may be temporarily expanded.
 For some patients, this could mean additional take-home medications for those that they are currently receiving.
-The specific amount of medication we can send home with patients varies under state laws and regulations, and is dependent on each patient’s individual treatment plan and stage of recovery.
+The specific amount of medication we can send home with patients varies under state laws and regulations and is dependent on each patient’s individual treatment plan and stage of recovery.

-- Any patients experiencing symptoms, or who have tested positive for COVID-19, are asked to phone the treatment center before arrival, and then stay in their vehicle to receive their medications.
+- Anyone who has a known exposure to COVID-19, or is experiencing symptoms, or who has tested positive for COVID-19, are asked to phone the treatment center before arrival, and then stay in their vehicle to receive their medications.
 Staff are stationed at the door of each center to help screen all individuals entering the facility.

-- We’re requiring all staff to practice social distancing and wear personal protective equipment like masks and gloves and we’re thoroughly disinfecting our centers throughout the day.
+- We’re requiring all persons (patients, staff, and visitors) entering BHG facilities to practice physical distancing and wear personal protective equipment like masks and gloves.
+Additionally, we’re thoroughly disinfecting our centers throughout the day.

 To our patients and their families: we encourage you to join us in these efforts by speaking with your counselor or calling your local center before stopping in.
 We will continue to share updates on our website and social media as the situation evolves.
 Please also see below for responses to some of the most frequently asked questions we’ve received.